-- Consider designating properties that are listed in the National Register to the Local Register in order to provide demolition delay and delay for house moving to protect listed properties.
+- Consider designating properties that are listed in the National Register of Historic Places to the Local Register.
+Listing in the Local Register will provide demolition delay and delays for moving historic buildings to protect listed properties.
 Demolition of historic resources is further discussed in the Management Tools program component. - Consider conducting a survey of residential resources, particularly those built in the "mid-century" time period and style to determine whether they are eligible for the Local, State, and/or National Register